-The Symantec Web Gateway proxy does not support IP-based whitelisting, but it does support domain-based whitelisting.
-If you want to whitelist a server, you must use a proxy auto-configuration (PAC) file.
-If you want to whitelist a client's computer, do not configure client the browser to use the Symantec Web Gateway proxy service.
+The Symantec Web Gateway proxy does not support IP-based or Ignore Authentication whitelist configuration.
+However, domain-based whitelisting is supported in proxy mode.

+For proxy configuration, if you want to whitelist a server, you must use a proxy auto-configuration (PAC) file.
+If you want to whitelist a client's computer, do not configure the client browser to use the Symantec Web Gateway proxy service.